Best in Travel is here! Discover 2025’s destinations

 7. Berlin, Germany

-Pride 2024: The culmination of Berlin’s month of Pride festivities (which kick off on June 28) is Christopher Street Day on July 27.
+Pride 2025: The culmination of Berlin’s month of Pride festivities (which kick off on June 27) is Christopher Street Day on July 26.
 Germany’s largest Pride celebration, the annual festival is named in honor of the Manhattan street where the historic Stonewall Inn is located.

 Must-visit LGBTIQ+ neighborhood: The heart of Berlin’s LGBTIQ+ scene is in Schöneberg, which has had gay and lesbian bars since the 1920s, making it one of the oldest gay boroughs on the planet.

 Berlin has a fascinating LBGTIQ+ history.
 In the ’20s and ’30s, queer culture flourished in the city, before being almost completely eradicated by the Nazis during World War II.
-After the war, the community was forced to rbuild from the ground up, ultimately creating the buzzing and beautiful scene of today.
+After the war, the community was forced to rebuild from the ground up, ultimately creating the buzzing and beautiful scene of today.

-A drag queen and passenger on a motorcycle at Sydney Gay & Lesbian Mardi Gras, Sydney, New South Wales, Australia
+A drag queen and passenger on a motorcycle at Sydney Gay & Lesbian Mardi Gras, Sydney, New South Wales, Australia.

 8. Sydney, Australia

-Pride 2024: Taking advantage of southern-hemisphere summer, Sydney’s annual Pride extravaganza is the Gay and Lesbian Mardi Gras, which took place in February.
-Mark your calendars now: the next edition runs from February 14 to March 2, 2025.
+Pride 2025: Taking advantage of southern-hemisphere summer, Sydney’s annual Pride extravaganza is the Gay and Lesbian Mardi Gras, which took place in February.
+Mark your calendars now: the next edition runs from February 13 to March 1, 2026.

 Must-visit LGBTIQ+ neighborhood: The heart of gay Sydney is Darlinghurst, which is conveniently located near Sydney’s central business district and is easily accessible by the city’s mass-transit system.